 The most common symptoms of a stroke are summarized in the acronym F.A.S.T.

-- Face: half the face is drooping
+- Face: part of the face is drooping

 About 18% of stroke patients experienced a headache during the onset of their stroke, according to a study of 2,506 stroke patients.